jwstegemann/fritz2/README.md

 }.mount("target")
 ```

 fritz2 implements **precise data binding**.
-This means that when parts of your data model change, only the DOM-nodes depending on those parts will change as well.
+This means that when parts of your data model change, **exactly those** and ONLY those DOM-nodes depending on the changed parts will automatically change as well.

 No intermediate layer (like a virtual DOM) is needed. fritz2 requires no additional methods to decide which parts of your component have to be re-rendered:

 ![State management in fritz2](https://www.fritz2.dev/static/fritz2_state.001.png)